Mosquito Treatment Cost: 2026 Spray Prices

 Misting system (installed) $2,500 $1,800 – $3,500

 Seasonal plans offer the best value for homeowners who want consistent mosquito control from spring through fall.
+Compare ongoing pest control plan options to find the right seasonal coverage for your property.
 One-time and event sprays work well for specific occasions like outdoor parties or weddings.

 Mosquito Treatment Cost by Yard Size